-The secret of why our faux stone panels look so vividly realistic is that they’re molded directly from the real thing; using an innovative process that perfectly captures every nook, cranny and crevice of the stonework to perfectly recreate them in tough and durable polyurethane foam.
+The secret to why our panels look so vividly realistic is that they’re molded directly from the real thing; using an innovative process that perfectly captures every nook, cranny and crevice of the stonework to perfectly recreate them in tough and durable polyurethane foam.

 The descriptions we use for each of our product lines describes the style of stonework they’re molded from – and if you’re wondering what those words actually mean, here are some more details:

-- Stonewall: Stonewall faux panels are molded from walls made using solid stone bricks.
+- Stonewall: Stonewall panels are molded from walls made using solid stone bricks.
 These were originally hand-hewn from limestone or granite, and today are cut using powerful saws.
-While stonewall has a general conformity to the size and shape of the bricks being used, the design is characterized by minor imperfections that are perfectly captured in the faux stone molding process.
+While Stonewall has a general conformity to the size and shape of the bricks being used, the design is characterized by minor imperfections that are perfectly captured in the molding process.

-- Stacked stone: Stacked stone walls use a building technique that dates back thousands of years.
-Brittle types of stone, like slate, break into naturally rectangular “bricks” which makes them ideal for building walls out of; and our faux panel molding process captures the deeply textured and imperfect symmetry that characterizes this type of walling.
+- Stacked Stone: Stacked stone walls use a building technique that dates back thousands of years.
+Brittle types of stone, like slate, break into naturally rectangular “bricks” which makes them ideal for building walls out of; and our molding process captures the deeply textured and imperfect symmetry that characterizes this type of walling.